joshbegley/nyt-latest/README.md

 `The armed group, based in Yemen and backed by Iran, said it had launched missiles near the vital maritime trade route, in a conflict that shows no sign of abating.`\
 https://www.nytimes.com/2026/08/17/world/middleeast/houthis-saudi-strike.html

-**Tupac Shakur Murder Trial Updates: Prosecutors Call First Witnesses After Opening Statements**\
+**Tupac Shakur Murder Trial Begins With Revenge Motive and Defendant’s Own Words**\
-`A responding officer and a woman who had been in a nearby car testified to the events following the drive-by shooting of Tupac Shakur in 1996.
-Duane Keith Davis is now on trial, accused of supplying the murder weapon.`\
+`Duane Keith Davis is on trial for orchestrating the 1996 shooting, which he described in a memoir that he has since disavowed.`\
 https://www.nytimes.com/live/2026/08/17/arts/tupac-murder-trial-duane-davis

 **Hayden Panettiere, Known for ‘Nashville’ and ‘Heroes,’ Dies at 36**\